Poodleschool/Coxmix/readme.md

-This is where Master_of_pooms maintains the CosmicX resource pack (which no one cares about) go to the releases to download (im depressed already). make issues for missing textures ect.
+This is where Master_of_pooms maintains the CosmicX resource pack (which no one cares about) go to the releases to download. make issues for missing textures ect.